victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

 # Gaze-Data-from-Web-Searching-Tasks
 Contains gaze data from participants with and without autism completing web searching tasks

+The file Webtask_github contains the code used in our experiments.

 The folder Gaze Data contains the following information:

 1) "Gaze data for both groups for the Search task with Generic AOIs"